Do you want to make Ubuntu look like Mac OS X? If you do we’re going to show you how to do it, step-by-step.

-That’s not a slight against Unity, Budgie, MATE or Cinnamon; other Linux DEs can be moulded to resemble the Cupertino OS too.
+That’s not a slight against other desktop environments (DEs) like Unity, Budgie, MATE or Cinnamon, as other Linux DEs can be moulded to resemble the Cupertino OS too.

-If you’re using Ubuntu 18.04 LTS or later you already have everything you need to get started.
-Skip ahead
+If you’re using Ubuntu 18.04 LTS or later you already have everything you need to get started, so feel free to skip ahead.

 You’re also going to need to the GNOME Tweaks tool in a few steps time, so install that now too: